mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 Now that we can create meta-package and publish them for use let's place these in a git repo (or another version control system if you prefer) and write a wrapper script to make building/uploading the packages even easier.
-You can find [my repo] on github, feel free to use it as a reference or clone it to create your own but the packages in there are tuned to my liking and so I encourage you to create your own with how you like your systems setup.
+You can find [my repo] on GitHub, feel free to use it as a reference or clone it to create your own but the packages in there are tuned to my liking and so I encourage you to create your own with how you like your systems setup.